 According to experts, excess screen time can play havoc with children’s developing sleeping patterns.
 It’s recommended that children between the ages of 2-5 should spend no more than an hour a day glued to their screens, and older children aged 5-18, no more than two.

-3. Read it and sleep
+3. Read It and Sleep

-Curling up with your little one at bedtime and reading a book can encourage a great night’s sleep for the both of you.
+Curling up with your little one at bedtime and reading a book can encourage a great night’s sleep for both of you.

-According to child psychologists, there are plenty of cognitive benefits for young people raised with bedtime stories, including above average literacy rates and a lifelong appreciation of reading.
+According to child psychologists, there are plenty of cognitive benefits for young people raised with bedtime stories, including above-average literacy rates and a lifelong appreciation of reading.

-A soothing source of reassurance for children, bedtime stories can help them feel safe and protected which, in turn, helps them to decompress and sleep more soundly.
+A soothing source of reassurance for children, bedtime stories can help them feel safe and protected, which, in turn, helps them to decompress and sleep more soundly.

 Of course, you can only get these results by choosing your bedtime story wisely.
 Reading anything too exciting before bed might result in an over-excited little human racing around the house until the early hours – meaning no sleep for them and certainly none for you!